Battle of Serobeti

-The Battle of Serobeti took place on June 26, 1892 and was fought between Italy and Mahdist Sudan.
+The Battle of Serobeti took place on June 26, 1892, and was fought between Italy and the Mahdist State.
 The incident took place when one-thousand Mahdist warriors entered Italian Eritrea and were driven back by an Italian-led force of 120 ascari and 200 Baria tribe warriors.
 In all, Italian losses were three dead and ten wounded, while the Mahdists suffered around one-hundred killed and wounded.
 Author Sean McLachlan blames the Mahdists' "inferior weaponry and fire discipline" for their defeat at Serobeti and the preceding First Battle of Agordat (1890).